 FOR WEBSITES, PUBLIC PAGES, AND SIMPLE LIVE CAMERA EMBEDS

-Put a public RTSP camera on a website without building your own browser player.
+Put a public RTSP camera on a website without opening a custom player project.

 Preview before publish Embed after playback verification Best fit for public website use cases